-Whether floating or submerged, bedbugs cannot survive more than 20 minutes in hot water at temperatures above 118°F. Therefore, water above these temperatures is ideal for getting rid of bedbugs from items such as clothes, curtains, and bedding.
+Whether floating or submerged, bedbugs cannot survive more than 20 minutes in hot water at temperatures above 118°F. Therefore, water above these temperatures is ideal for getting rid of bedbugs from clothes, curtains, and bedding items.

 Can Bed Bug Eggs Survive in Water?

 When you immerse bed bug-infested garments in cold water for 24 hours, all the adults and their nymphs will die while their eggs will remain intact.

 This is according to a study conducted to investigate the effectiveness of washing your clothes to contain bed bug infestation.